mlswg/mls-protocol/draft-barnes-mls-protocol.md

 The update secret resulting from this change is the secret for the root node of the ratchet tree after both updates.

+In ART the result of the DH computation with blank nodes will lock out the evicted member.

+In TreeKEM the update message will simply not be sent to the removed node.

 # Sequencing of State Changes {#sequencing}